Operation Haudegen

-Operation Haudegen (Unternehmen Haudegen [Operation Broadsword]) was the name of a German operation during the Second World War to establish meteorological stations on Svalbard.
+Operation Haudegen (Unternehmen Haudegen [Operation Broadsword]) was the name of a German operation during the Second World War to establish meteorological stations on the Svalbard archipelago in Norway.
 In September 1944, the submarine U-307 and the supply ship Carl J. Busch transported the men of Unternehmen Haudegen to the island.
 The station was active from 9 September 1944.
 On May 8, 1945, the staff received a message from their commanders in Tromsø that Germany had surrendered and the war was over.
 After that, radio contact was lost.
-The soldiers were capable of asking for support only in August 1945 and on 6 September, were picked up by a Norwegian seal hunting vessel and surrendered to its captain.
+The soldiers were capable of asking for support only in August 1945 and on 4 or 6 September, were picked up by a Norwegian seal hunting vessel and surrendered to its captain.
 The group of men were the last German troops to surrender after the Second World War.

 Background

 Svalbard Archipelago

 The Svalbard Archipelago is in the Arctic Ocean 650 mi from the North Pole and a similar distance north of Norway.
 The islands are mountainous, the peaks permanently snow-covered, some glaciated; there are occasional river terraces at the bottom of steep valleys and some coastal plain.
 In winter the islands are covered in snow and the bays ice over.
 Spitsbergen Island has several large fiords along its west coast and Isfjorden is up to 10 mi wide.
 The Gulf Stream warms the waters and the sea is ice-free during the summer.
 Settlements were established at Longyearbyen and Barentsberg in inlets along the south shore of Isfjorden, in Kings Bay, north up the coast and in Van Mijenfjorden to the south.
 The settlements attracted colonists of different nationalities and the treaty of 1920 neutralised the islands and recognised the mineral and fishing rights of the participating countries.
 Before 1939, the population consisted of about 3,000 people, mostly Norwegian and Russian, who worked in the mining industry.
 Drift mines were linked to the shore by overhead cable tracks or rails and coal dumped in winter was collected after the summer thaw.
 By 1939 production was about 500,000 LT a year, roughly evenly divided between Norway and Russia.